Trust Pilot Reviews

 Active Cooling Benefits

 Fans circulate air over heat sinks, efficiently removing heat and distributing it throughout the fixture housing.
 This allows smaller, more compact heat sink designs that fit within existing fixture housings during retrofits.
-Computer, gaming, and electronics industries rely heavily on fan cooling technology.
+The computer, gaming, and electronics industries rely heavily on fan cooling technology.
 Our experience since 2008 includes only one fan failure across extensive LED installations, demonstrating excellent reliability.

 Passive Cooling Design